wilbura009/operating_systems/src/prog/tcp_server_client/README.md

 ---
 name: tcp_server_client
-description: A CLI program that which allows communication between a client and server.
-Uses TCP and sockets.
+description: A CLI program that allows communication between a client and server.
+It uses TCP and sockets.
 ---

 The following are valid Employee ID's: